What is a Structured Note?

 Structured notes carry a higher default risk compared to other investments.
 If the note issuer files for bankruptcy, the entire investment could be rendered worthless, regardless of the returns produced by the underlying asset.

-For example, when Lehman Brothers filed for bankruptcy, all the Lehman Brother’s structured notes were rendered worthless, and investors lost their entire investment held with this note issuer.
+For example, when Lehman Brothers filed for bankruptcy, all of the Lehman Brothers structured notes were rendered worthless, and investors lost their entire investment held with this note issuer.

 CFI offers the Capital Markets & Securities Analyst (CMSA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: